srimuvva24/project1/README.md

 ### 3. Application code deployment

+## Overview
+The Application Code Deployment pipeline automates the deployment of Python Flask applications to EC2 instances.
+It downloads the latest application code from S3, sets up the runtime environment, and performs sanity validation to ensure successful deployment.

 1. **Access Jenkins**: Navigate to [http://3.14.12.130:8080/job/deploy_code/](http://3.14.12.130:8080/job/deploy_code/)
 2. **Click "Build with Parameters"**
 3. **Fill in Parameters**:
    - **EC2 Instance ID**: Enter the EC2 Instance ID
 4. **Click "Build"**